 That said, avoid bathing more often than truly necessary, or you’ll strip your dog’s coat of its natural oils, making it dry and more prone to dandruff, frizzies, and mats.
 Some shampoos may dry or irritate the dog’s skin more than others, in which case you should bathe less often or try a different shampoo.

-Basically, the best way to gauge when your dog needs a bath is to give her a good sniff.
-How does she smell to you?
+Basically, the best way to gauge when your dog needs a bath is to give them a good sniff.
+How do they smell to you?
 Not so good?
 Start running the water.

-Owners of small dogs have an advantage–they can just plop the dog in a sink or laundry tub.
-But if you can’t fit your dog in a sink, use the bathtub, or get in the shower with them and use a detachable nozzle.
+Parents of small dogs have an advantage; they can just plop the dog in a sink or laundry tub.
+But if you can’t fit your dog in a sink, then you’ll probably have to use the bathtub or get in the shower with them and use a detachable nozzle.

 A portable doggy tub is also an option.
 While some tubs are made of heavy plastic, others are collapsible and can easily be used outside or in the laundry room or mudroom.
 Some grooming or pet supply stores rent out dog tubs and towels.

-Using a garden hose is okay if the dog is truly filthy or the weather’s good, but make it an occasional experience.
-Dogs don’t like being cold any more than we do, and most don’t like having a hose shot at them.
+Using a garden hose is okay if the dog is truly filthy and the weather’s good, but make it an occasional experience.
+Dogs don’t like being cold any more than we do, and many don’t like having a hose shot at them.

 If the idea of wrestling your dog into a bath tub and expecting them to quietly tolerate being lathered and rinsed makes you laugh hysterically, then do what many opt for: take your dog to someone who makes bathing dogs their business.

 Groomers will not only bathe your dog, but they’ll clip their nails, express anal sacs upon request, trim near the eyes, and dry them off.
 Most are priced reasonably.